EvangelosF/Munduruku_FST/README.md

-# Finite-State Transducer for Mundurukú
+# Building a Finite-State Transducer for Mundurukú

 Bachelor Thesis of Evangelos Filippidis